 - Experts aren’t sure whether sleep talking is connected to particular dreams

 Exploding Head Syndrome

-The term is used to describe a sudden loud burst of noise that you suddenly imagine just as you’re drifting off to sleep.
+The term is used to describe a sudden loud burst of noise that you imagine just as you’re drifting off to sleep.
 It can sound like a huge bomb or the crashing of a building demolition.
-As well as early in the night, this loud sound can also occur as we wake up in the morning.
+As well as early in the night, this loud sound can occur as we wake up in the morning.

 But what is important is that there’s no pain associated with the noise.
-That being said, some people with exploding head syndrome will experience a jerk, muscle twitch, or flash of light simultaneously.
+That being said, some people with the exploding head syndrome will experience a jerk, muscle twitch, or flash of light simultaneously.

-Finally, we shouldn’t confuse exploding head syndrome with other headache conditions because the latter normally come with pain.
+Finally, we shouldn’t confuse the exploding head syndrome with other headache conditions because the latter normally come with pain.